djeada/Databases-Notes/notes/06_distributed_databases/06_cap_theorem.md

 #### Read Repair and Hinted Handoff

-- **Read Repair:** During a read operation, if inconsistencies are detected, the system updates outdated replicas.
+- **Read repair** occurs during read operations, where the system detects and updates outdated replicas to ensure consistency.
-- **Hinted Handoff:** Temporarily stores updates intended for unreachable nodes and forwards them when they become available.
+- **Hinted handoff** temporarily stores updates meant for unavailable nodes and delivers them once those nodes are back online, maintaining eventual consistency.

 ### The PACELC Theorem: An Extension of CAP

 The PACELC theorem extends CAP by addressing trade-offs even when the system is running normally (no partitions).

-- **PACELC:** "In case of Partition (P), trade-off between Availability (A) and Consistency (C); Else (E), when the system is running normally, trade-off between Latency (L) and Consistency (C)."
+**PACELC:** "In case of Partition (P), trade-off between Availability (A) and Consistency (C); Else (E), when the system is running normally, trade-off between Latency (L) and Consistency (C)."

 This theorem acknowledges that even without partitions, there's a trade-off between consistency and latency.